jerry9871/CausalLinkSim/README.md

 ## Expected outcomes (wish list)

+In the following sections, I will escribe the expected outcomes within different physical contextes.
+The list is not exhaustive and I am open to any suggestions.
+Everything is written from hands-on engineer's perspective, so excuse me if I am not using improper terminology, mixing things up or minsunderstanding some of the concepts.

 ### Must have: ELECTROMAGNETISM and SPECIAL RELATIVITY

 - Electrostatic force is a fundamental property of the particle and its charge (Gauss's law) and the action quanta are distributed across causal links (my claim).